 You can check the timetables and buy the tickets online on Trenitalia’s webpage:

 For those that prefer a hassle-free and comfortable trip to Lake Maggiore, you can book an organized one-day trip to the area and you won’t have to worry about getting lost or driving.

 Getting around Lake Maggiore

-In the following website, you will be able to check the timetables and prices of the ferries:
+On the following website, you'll be able to check the timetables and prices of the ferries: